Understanding CPR Success Rates: Effectiveness and Influencing Factors

 What is the average survival rate for individuals who receive CPR outside of a hospital setting?

 The average survival rate for individuals who receive CPR outside of a hospital setting varies depending on a number of factors.
 According to the AHA, the overall survival rate for out-of-hospital cardiac arrest is around 10%.
-However, survival rates can be improved if bystander CPR is started immediately.
-Studies have shown that bystander CPR can double or triple the chances of survival for someone experiencing cardiac arrest.
+However, survival rates is improved if bystander CPR is started immediately.
+Studies have shown that bystander CPR doubles or triple the chances of survival for someone experiencing cardiac arrest.

 Is the success rate of CPR higher when performed by a trained professional as opposed to a bystander?